It's been a long, winding road to get here.

 That's why low energy and mood typically accompany the flu.

-The brain does this to start bacteria and virus of their primary building blocks...tryptophan.
+The brain does this to start bacteria and viruses of their primary building blocks...tryptophan.

 Pretty cool, huh.
 Check out CBD and tryptophan for serotonin.